Adhiperumbar/patient-token-system/README.md

 This project is a web application designed to manage patient check-ins and token generation in a healthcare or service setting.
 It utilizes a modern architecture with a React frontend for a dynamic user interface and a Node.js/Express backend responsible for handling API requests, data storage (MongoDB), and the core token generation logic.
 Secure access for staff or authorized users is implemented using Google Sign-In via Firebase Authentication.

+## 👩‍💻 My Contributions

+This project was developed as a team during a 24-hour hackathon.

+### My Key Contributions:
+- Designed and built the **patient login and check-in form UI** using React
+- Handled form validation and conditional field rendering (e.g., doctor selection)
+- Integrated frontend with the backend API for token generation using Axios
+- Contributed to **MongoDB schema design** and sample data setup
+- Participated in testing and refining the user flow

+---
 ## Features

 *   **Patient Check-In Form:** A user-friendly form where patients can easily input their essential information: